bartificer/programming-by-stealth/docs/pbs17.md

 pbs.say(a instanceof Counter);
 ```

-## PBS JavaScript Cheat-Sheet
+## PBS JavaScript CheatSheet

-The [JavaScript cheat-sheet](https://www.bartbusschots.ie/pbsdemos/PBS-JS-CheatSheet.html) has been updated to include the contents of this instalment.
+The [JavaScript cheatsheet](https://www.bartbusschots.ie/pbsdemos/PBS-JS-CheatSheet.html) has been updated to include the contents of this instalment.

 ## A Challenge

-First, build a prototype called `Quotation`. `Quotation` objects should contain two pieces of data, a quotation, and a name.
-The constructor should require two arguments, both strings, the first a quotation, the second the name the person who said it.
+First, build a prototype called `Quotation`. `Quotation` objects should contain two pieces of data, a quotation and a name.
+The constructor should require two arguments, both strings, the first a quotation, the second the name of the person who said it.
 The prototype should also provide accessor methods allowing the quotation and name be updated.
 Name these functions `.quote()` and `.by()`.
 The prototype should also contain a function which returns the quotation as a nicely formatted string – the quotation appearing first and surrounded by quotation marks, then a dash, and then the name of the person.
 Call this function `.toString()`.

-Secondly, build a second prototype called `RandomQuoter`. `RandomQuoter` objects should contain a single piece of data, an array of `Quotation` objects.
+Secondly, build a second prototype called `RandomQuoter`. `RandomQuoter` objects should contain a single piece of data: an array of `Quotation` objects.
 The constructor should optionally be able to take an arbitrary number of arguments, and any of them that are `Quotation` objects should get stored.
 The prototype should contain a function named `.empty()` that blanks the stored array of quotations.
 The prototype should also contain a function named `.add()`, which should take an arbitrary number of `Quotation` objects as arguments, and append them to the stored quotations.
 For convenience, you might want to write `.add()` so it can also accept quotes in an array passed as the first argument.
 Finally, the prototype should contain a function named `.quote()` which returns a random quotation from the set of stored quotations as a string.
 If the object does not contain any quotations, `.quote()` should return `undefined`.

-Test your prototypes by building an object containing some of your favourite quotations, and printing three of them at random.
+Test your prototypes by building an object containing some of your favourite quotations and printing three of them at random.

 For extra credit, add the ability for your `Quotation` objects to store an optional explanatory note.
-Your constructor should accept such a note as a third optional argument, there should be an accessor function for it named `.note()`, and, the `.toString()` function should render the note in parenthesis after the name.
+Your constructor should accept such a note as a third optional argument.
+There should be an accessor function for it named `.note()`.
+The `.toString()` function should render the note in parenthesis after the name.

 ## Conclusions